The Noah’s Ark of the South Atlantic

 88 islands off the coast of Guinea-Bissau, governed by mangroves, palm forests, savannahs and vast sandbanks: welcome to the Bissagos Islands, an archipelago named after the animistic ethnic group that live there (the Bissago).
-The rarest animals in the world harmoniously coexist in this untamed land, which is one of the most biodiverse places in the South Atlantic Ocean.
+The rarest animals in the world harmoniously coexist in this untamed land, which is one of the most biodiverse places in the North Atlantic Ocean.

 The entire archipelago is still ruled by Bissago tradition, which worships and respects the wild species that live there.
 This centuries-old way of life advocates the wise and natural management of resources to ensure both the tribe’s survival and the preservation of the islands’ natural wealth.
 When it comes to environmental awareness, the archipelago can proudly proclaim that it is several centuries ahead of the rest of the world.
 This way of life is what enables the Bissagos Islands (a UNESCO Biosphere Reserve since 1996) to offer visitors a unique natural experience discovering a fascinating collection of land and sea creatures.